gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 I have written about my on-going rewrite-it-to-Rust effort at work: [1](/blog/you_inherited_a_legacy_cpp_codebase_now_what.md), [2](/blog/how_to_rewrite_a_cpp_codebase_successfully.md).
 And now it's finished.
 Let's have a look back at what worked, what didn't, and what can be done about it.

+For context, I have written projects in pure Rust before, so I won't mention all of the usual Rust complaints, like learning it is hard, they did not affect me during this project.

 ## What worked well

 The rewrite was done incrementally, in a stop-and-go fashion.
 At some point, as I expected, we had to add brand new features while the rewrite was on-going and that was very smooth with this approach.
 Contrast this with the (wrong) approach of starting a new codebase from scratch in parallel, and then the feature has to be implemented twice.